kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ### How to determine if a Policy is a Direct or Inherited one

 The basic rule here is "Does the Policy affect _any_ other object aside from the one it targets?"
 If not, it's Direct.
-If so, it's inherited.
+If so, it's Inherited.

 The reason for this is that Direct Attached Policies make it _much_ easier to understand the state of the system, and so can use a more simple `status` design.